spacelift-io/user-documentation/docs/concepts/spaces/access-control.md

 !!! info
     Administrative stacks get Admin role in the space they belong to.

+!!! warning
+    Administrative stacks in the legacy space get admin access to the root space, for backwards-compatibility reasons.

 A comparison table of what users with given roles are capable of can be found below.

 | Action\Who                    | Root Space Admin | Admin | Writer | Reader |